🌟 Improve your sports field with a expert audit.

 Importance of the analyses

 Soil testing is essential in agriculture to determine nutrient levels and to ensure that the soil is healthy growth of plants and a high performance of crops.
 Farmers sample their soils annually and evaluate the results to identify nutrient deficiencies or excesses.
-This allows them to adjust fertiliser application and other soil management practices to maintain a proper balance.
-Avoiding excessive fertiliser application helps prevent environmental problems such as water pollution, while promoting healthy soil conditions for crop growth.

 The advantages of soil testing are diverse and fundamental for agriculture: